11th Annual Throwdown Surf Classic

 Sherman pauses: “I don’t know if everybody would say that,” he adds with a laugh.

-The Throwdown Surf Classic is set for September 28th this year.
-Parking for the event is located at the Chickahauk lot, with overflow located on city streets.
+The 11th Annual Throwdown Surf Classic is set for September 28, 2019 (see images from the 2019 Throwdown here).
+The event is located at Chickahauk Trail beach access, and parking is at the Chickahauk lot, with overflow located on city streets.
 It is the one day a year the town allows parking without a permit. ♦

 Photos courtesy Throwdown Surf Classic.